-At most, the DNA of your dog and the wild grey wolf differs by about .04%.
+At most, the DNA of your dog and the wild grey wolf differs by around .4%.

 All dogs, from the tiniest teacup poodle to the giant Schnauzer, originally